|| Incredible Edible Crafts

 "I made a coffee arrangement for Pastor's Appreciation Month.
 It has instant coffee, a sweetened flavoring and in the back red packet is creamer.
 Coffee pot is rubber stamped with Perk Up!"

-Marque used a ceramic flower pot for this candy cake arrangement.
+Marque used a ceramic flower pot for this cake arrangement.
 He attached the candy to the pot using hot glue.
-He placed Styrofoam piece in the pot; inserted strawberries in the foam and glue Reese cups.
+He placed Styrofoam piece in the pot; inserted strawberries in the foam and secured Reese cups.
 Looks really delicious.
-You can glue the cake to the cake dolly or place it on a tray adding some candy around the cake as shown in the picture.
+You can place the cake onto the dolly or on a tray adding some sweets around it as shown in the picture.

 Candy Craft Project by Melisa M. Nguyen

-Candy Bouquet Gift for Dad by Mary O. (visit her site)
+Candy Bar Bouquet Gift for Dad by Mary O. (visit her site)

 Christmas candy crafts

-Nancy Raivala made these candy arrangements for her niece and nephew
+Nancy Raivala made these fabulous arrangements for her niece and nephew

-Candy Bouquet for a Luau Party by Mary Jansen, NY
+Large Bouquet of Sweets for a Luau Party by Mary Jansen, NY

-The bouquet was made of 30 - 35 chocolate lollipops that Yvonne molded.
+The centerpiece was made out of 30 - 35 chocolate lollipops that Yvonne molded.

 Edible Snack Bouquet by Marque Diamondcrest